AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 1. The calibration curve should give you a pressure if you give it a voltage (p(V)).

-2. What kind of curve-fit makes the most sense?
+2. Decide how you want to measure the height; you can either use a ruler or the graduated cylinder markings.

 3. Look at how pressure changes in time (live) as you pressurize it.
 Explain this behavior (can you figure out a way to reduce unwanted behavior?).

+4. Using Matlab, and the analogWrite() command, capture at least 10 data points and record the corresponding heights.

-4. Plot pressure versus the difference in heights between the water columns.
-Use at least 10 data points, and think about how you want to measure the height.
+5. Plot pressure versus the difference in heights between the water columns in Matlab.

+6. What kind of curve-fit makes the most sense?

 ##Ain’t No Mountain High Enough...:
 As you should have noticed by now, there appears to be a relationship between heights and pressures (Ever considered why pressure sometimes is measured in millimeters of Mercury or inches of water? ).
 Elevate one of the graduated cylinders, say on top of one of the tool boxes.
 Is there a clever way to determine the height that you elevated the cylinder (aside from measuring it directly with a ruler)?
 What happens if you lift the flexible tubing connecting the graduated cylinders above the free surface of the water?
 Does the manometer still work?
 Why or why not?